bioboot/demo2-github/JustOneThing.md

 **Zach**: How is git able to store so many snapshots in a space efficient manner?

-**Barry**: Git and GitHub has a step learning curve
+**Barry**: Git and GitHub has a step learning curve **Elizabeth**: I cloned myForkedCopy (with a repository) into my git_class folder (which also has a repository)... do we have to be careful about nesting like that?